abhirajkochale/SAKHI/README.md

 - **Synthetic Data**: If synthetic granular data is used in future phases for ML demonstration, it will be explicitly labelled.

-### Phase 3B — XGBoost Contextual Risk Model
+### Phase 3B â€” XGBoost Contextual Risk Model

 In Phase 3B, a prototype XGBoost Regressor model is integrated.
 It produces a continuous 0-100 contextual risk score.
 This model acts as an intelligence layer predicting safety-relevant contextual conditions.

 #### Key Principles:
 - **Synthetic Prototype Dataset**: The model is trained on explicitly synthetic prototype data (generated via a mathematical relationship with controlled noise), not real incident data.
 We avoid treating NCRB aggregate data as street-level labels to prevent inaccurate mapping.
 - **Not Crime Prediction**: The output is a prototype contextual risk score, NOT a crime probability or individual crime prediction.
-- **Evaluation**: Training metrics (MAE, MSE, RMSE, R²) evaluate the model's ability to learn the synthetic dataset's underlying mathematical relationship.
+- **Evaluation**: Training metrics (MAE, MSE, RMSE, RÂ²) evaluate the model's ability to learn the synthetic dataset's underlying mathematical relationship.
 They demonstrate the ML pipeline but do NOT establish real-world predictive validity.
 - **Heuristic Fallback**: If the ML model is unavailable or inference fails, SAKHI gracefully falls back to the deterministic Phase 3A heuristic.
 - **Independent Confidence**: The confidence score remains entirely independent of the ML model, driven purely by the availability of input context.

-### Phase 3C — SHAP Explainability
+### Phase 3C â€” SHAP Explainability

 Phase 3C adds explainability to the XGBoost contextual risk model using SHAP (SHapley Additive exPlanations).